Romania

 Effective as of 1 June 2019, a reduced VAT rate of 5% applies for the supply of high-quality food products, i.e. products sourced from mountain areas, organic and traditional products, certified by the Ministry of Agriculture and Rural Development (MARD).

-A reduced rate VAT of 5% is applicable to the supplies of thermal energy to the following categories of users: population; hospitals, public and private schools; NGOs, churches; social services providers (either public of private).
+A reduced rate VAT of 5% is applicable to the supplies of thermal energy to the following categories of users: hospitals, public and private schools, NGOs, churches, and social services providers (either public or private).

-The supplies of firewood, such as tree trunks, logs, brushwood, branches, etc., performed to companies, schools, hospitals, medical offices, and social assistance units are subject to the reduced 5% VAT rate.
+The supplies of firewood, such as tree trunks, logs, brushwood, branches, as well as sawdust, wood waste, and agglomerated wood scraps in the form of wood pellets, wood briquettes, or similar forms, performed to individuals, to companies, schools, hospitals, medical offices, and social assistance units are subject to the reduced 5% VAT rate based on a declaration on own responsibility issued by the final consumers towards the suppliers.

 The supplies of school books, books, newspapers, and magazines in hardcopies or/and electronic version, with the exception of those that have as a whole or predominantly a video or audio content and those exclusively designed for marketing purposes, are subject to the reduced 5% VAT rate.

-Starting with 16th January 2023 a reduced VAT rate of 5% is applicable for the supply and installation of photovoltaic panels, solar thermal panels and low-emission heating systems, including for installation kits, components, respectively complete solutions intended for homes, central and local administration buildings, buildings of entities under their coordination/subordination, with the exception of commercial companies.
+Starting from 16 January 2023, a reduced VAT rate of 5% is applicable for the supply and installation of photovoltaic panels, solar thermal panels, heat pumps, and low-emission heating systems, including for installation kits, components, respectively complete solutions intended for homes, central and local administration buildings, and buildings of entities under their coordination/subordination, with the exception of commercial companies.

 As of 1 January 2021, the Fiscal Code is amended as follows: